tamal3472/torchsample/README.md

-# High-Level Training, Data Augmentation, and Utilities for Pytorch
+# High-Level Training, Data Augmentation, and Utilities for Pytorch Python 3 Compatible

 <b>[v0.1.3](https://github.com/ncullen93/torchsample/releases) JUST RELEASED - contains significant improvements, bug fixes, and additional
 support.
 Get it from the releases, or pull the master branch.</b>